c-blake/bu/doc/vip.md

 # Performance

-Functionality more than speed was my initial point in writing `vip`, but it's also true that it compares very favorably to popular competitors.  `vip`'s main optimization is respecting pipe back pressure like `less` & `percol`, but bulk loading is also fast.
-My personal use cases are literally 100X smaller than the below 10e6 test and my usual list gens are already over 4X slower than `vip`.
+Functionality more than speed was my initial point in writing `vip`, but it also compares favorably to popular competitors.  `vip`'s main optimization is respecting pipe back pressure like `less` & `percol`, but bulk loading is also fast.

 Timing UIs is tricky and there is little standard.
 The measures I devised are close to what human users would actually experience (up to HW variability), and reproducible for me, but are X11 specific and use a custom-patched [xdotool]( https://github.com/jordansissel/xdotool/pull/516) & `tt` script.
-My initial interest was two times: launch-latency & bulk/EOF latency since my subjective perception of "delay" tends to key off of instant appearance and bulk slowness.
+My initial interest was two times: launch-latency & bulk/EOF latency since my subjective perception of "delay" tends to key off of ready appearance & bulk slowness.[^0]

 Set-up in (i7-6700k-noHT; frq f 17&&chrt/taskset cpu2 on zsh launcher, idle with noBrowser; tty=`st` w/16x30 cell):